 Determining the best candidates for Natural Area protection is a complex process.
+Natural area conservation planning focuses on areas of high biodiversity.
 We use the following tools, concepts and resources to evaluate and manage sites.

 Minnesota's biodiversity has evolved over millennia into complex ecosystems.
 A myriad of species interact with each other and environmental factors such as soils, topography, hydrology and climate within these ecosystems.